kanchanpoudel/0Engine/README.md

-# Lie
+# 0Engine
-This is a 2D game engine with a project code name **Lie**
+This is a 2D game engine

 ## Running Using Visual Studio
-- Run the solution file `Lie.sln` to open the project using Visual Studio in Windows
+- Run the solution file `s00nya.sln` to open the project using Visual Studio in Windows

 ## Dependencies
 - [GLFW](http://www.glfw.org/)